compagnie-hyperactive/docker-boilerplate-symfony/README.md

 ##### Ports

-You can have multiple projects using this boilerplate, but without changing ports, only one project can be up at a time, because port 80 is used to expose Nginx.
+You can have multiple projects using this boilerplate, but without changing ports, only one project can be up at a time, because port 80 is used to expose Apache.

 - __APPLICATION_WEB_PORT__: default to `80`.
 - __PHP_MY_ADMIN_PORT__: default to `81`.